The power of silent learners

 MAY 22, 2016

-realised that it was much easier to follow the hashtag of courses and conferences with Tweetdeck.
-Source of image. just couldn’t see the point.
+I realised that it was much easier to follow the hashtag of courses and conferences with Tweetdeck.
+But apart from following hashtags for conferences, twitter chat and courses, the only thing I find it useful for is links to useful resources and ideas.
+Source of image.

 #NRC01PL Personal Learning MOOC Week 3

 MARCH 11, 2016